edubart/arraymancer-demos/README.md

 classifying them as cats or noncats.
 The model is a deep fully connected neural network of layer sizes [209, 16, 8, 4, 1] (3 hidden layers + inputs/outputs layers).
 The activation function for the hidden layers is ReLU, the final activation function is Sigmoid, and the loss is the binary cross entropy.
-Adam algorithm is used for gradient descent.
+Adam optimizer is used for batch gradient descent.

 | Framework | Backend | Forward/Backward Pass Time  |
 |---|---|---|